 - Ice massages and muscle stimulating techniques:These can also help the muscles to heal.

 - Strapping or taping the forearm:Supporting the area can help realign the muscle fibers and relieve pressure on the area.
 A physician may recommend using a splint for 2 to 3 weeks to take the elbow out of action.

 - Steroid injection: If symptoms are very painful, and the condition is making movement difficult, a physician may recommend a steroid injection.
 After a steroid injection, the person should rest the arm and avoid putting too much strain on it.
-Further options include injections of botulinum toxin, also known as Botox, and extra-corporeal shock wave therapy (ESWT).
+Further options include (ESWT).
 ESWT is a technique thought to trigger the healing process by sending sound waves to the elbow.
-Heat therapy, low-level laser therapy, occupational therapy, and trigger point therapy are other options.
-A newly available therapy is an injection of platelet-rich plasma (PRP), prepared from the blood of the patient.
-PRP contains proteins that encourage healing.
+Heat, low-level laser, occupational, and trigger point methods are other options.

 - Surgery may be needed to remove the damaged part of the tendon and relieve the pain in the rare cases where nonsurgical treatment does not resolve symptoms in 6 to 12 months.Between 80 and 95 percent of patients recover without surgery.
 To prevent further damage to the tendons, it may be useful to wear an arm brace or a wrist splint when using the arm.
 It can be taken off while resting or sleeping.
 A physician or physiotherapist can advise about the best type of brace or splint.